lammps/lammps/doc/src/Modify_overview.rst

 C-style data structures (vectors and arrays).

 Most of the new features described on the :doc:`Modify <Modify>` doc page require you to write a new C++ derived class (except for exceptions described below, where you can make small edits to existing files).
 Creating a new class requires 2 files, a source code file (\*.cpp) and a header file (\*.h).
 The derived class must provide certain methods to work as a new option.
 Depending on how different your new feature is compared to existing features, you can either derive from the base class itself, or from a derived class that already exists.
-Enabling LAMMPS to invoke the new class is as simple as putting the two source files in the src dir and re-building LAMMPS.
+Enabling LAMMPS to invoke the new class is as simple as putting the two source files in the src directory and re-building LAMMPS.

 The advantage of C++ and its object-orientation is that all the code and variables needed to define the new feature are in the 2 files you